-- 20 The following functions have different interfaces between single-byte and wide-character versions: - Members of the sprintf family based on wide characters all have an extra size\t parameter in order to avoid overflowing the buffer.
+The following functions have different interfaces between single-byte and wide-character versions:

+- Members of the sprintf family based on wide characters all have an extra size_t parameter in order to avoid overflowing the buffer.
 Compare:

-- wcstok, the wide-character version of strtok, has an extra wchar\t \\ parameter in order to eliminate the internal memory that the strtok function has to maintain.
+- wcstok, the wide-character version of strtok, has an extra wchar_t parameter in order to eliminate the internal memory that the strtok function has to maintain.
 Compare:

-The following is a list of the functions in C90 that do not have corresponding partners in AM1 for any of several reasons such as redundancy, dangerous behavior, or a lack of need in a wide-character based program.
+The following is a list of the functions in C90, with atoll added in C9X, that do not have parallel functions in AMD1 for any of several reasons such as redundancy, dangerous behavior, or a lack of need in a wide-character-based program.
 Most of these can be rather directly replaced by other functions:

 '''

+atof

+25 atoi

+atol

+atoll

 gets

-atof

-45 puts

-atoi

 perror

-atol
+30 puts

 strerror

 '''

-Finally, the following is a list of the functions in AM1 that do not have corresponding partners in C90.
+Finally, the following is a list of the functions in AMD1 that do not have parallel functions in C90.
 They were introduced either to achieve better control over the conversion between multibyte characters and wide characters, or to give character handling programs greater flexibility and simplicity: